dllargent/mediaComp/README.md

-# mediaComp
+# mediaComp: a multimedia library for Python 3
-MediaComp is a free and open-source conversion of the multimedia library JES4PY by Mark Guzdial to Python 3.
-It utilizes multiple popular libraries to provide an abstraction of manipulating sounds, images, and colors.
+MediaComp is a free and open-source multimedia library for Python 3 which enables the easy manipulation of images and sounds.
+It utilizes popular libraries to provide an abstraction of manipulating sounds, images, and colors, by abstracting the complexity into easy-to-use function calls.

+## History
+MediaComp is a conversion of the multimedia library originally developed and released by Mark Guzdial & Barbara Ericson for use with their _Introduction to Computing and Programming in Python: A multimedia Approach_ book (last edition ISBN 978-0-13-402554-4).
+It is based on Python 3, whereas the Guzdial/Ericson (G/E) version was based on Jython 2.7.
+Our implementation is based on Gordon College'd [JES4PY](https://github.com/gordon-cs/JES4py "Gordon College's JESPY GitHub repository") conversion, which implemented a subset of the original G/E multimedia library features so they could be used in Python 3.
+Their goal was, and ours is, to provide the pedagogical assets of the G/E multimedia library without requiring Jython or needing to use the JES IDE.
+While mediaComp is still a subset of the G/E implementation, it provides added functionality when compared to JESPY.

+MediaComp is a conversion of only the media computation multimedia library, and does not include [JES](https://github.com/gatech-csl/jes), the Jython Environment for Students, which is an educational IDE used in the Media Computation curriculum developed by Guzdial and Ericson.
+More details on the curriculum are available at http://www.mediacomputation.org/.

 ## Installation
 Before installing mediaComp, verify that Python is installed on your device.
 To find out, open a command prompt or terminal and type: